michaelzick/buoy-finder/README.md

-# Welcome to the Buoy Finding & Favoriting (BFF) app!
-Your BFF when it comes to finding waves.
+# Welcome to the Buoy Finding & Favoriting (BFF) app! <br>Your BFF when it comes to finding waves.

 ## Installation is easy